TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

 #.
 Inject the EventDispatcher

-   If you are in a controller the `EventDispatcher` already got injected in this case you can ommit this step.
+   If you are in a controller the `EventDispatcher` already got injected and in this case you can omit this step.

    If the EventDispatcher is not yet available, you need inject it::